We were founded in 2009 out of dedication to each other and our shared goal of contributing to more global equality.

 Equality and friendship prevent hierarchy and outdated images of development work

 Within our organisation, it feels amazing that we have chosen each other, not just for our professional skills but also for our personalities.
 Our familiarity and friendship enables us to share not only about work topics, but also about the details of our personal lives.
 Precisely because our cultural backgrounds are so different, we can wonder and laugh, broaden our cultural horizons and enrich each other's awareness.
-We are a community and support each other in all our personal developments.
+We are a community and support each other in our personal developments.
 Also when we disagree on topics, or if one of us wants to leave Heliconia and move on, we support each other and trust that we will find a way.
 That is what true friendship is about.
-I can't imagine now, working together, spending time or simply being in contact, in any other way than this.
+I can't imagine now, working together or spending time, in any other way than this.

 Embracing global citizenship as the new form of human interconnectivity